28 Feb Why did God Create Evil?

 Evil on Earth

 When God created Adam & Eve, he made them in his image so they can cultivate the Earth and have dominion over it.
 (Genesis 1:26-2:25).
-However once Adam & Eve sinned against God, they broke the shield and brought forth evil on Earth (Genesis 3:1-21).
+However once Adam & Eve sinned against God, they brought a curse, and brought forth evil on Earth (Genesis 3:1-21).
 Satan, being the father of sin, acquired dominion over the Earth because he was able to fool Eve into sinning against God (John 8:44, Matthew 4:8-9).

 Why God Let These Things Happen